 I know what you’re thinking…. “ain’t nobody got time for that!”
 I get it….but they don’t have to be fancy.
 Make them bulleted.
 Keep it short and sweet.
 Remember – you aren’t submitting lesson plans, you are just giving them a general idea of what you are doing each week or bi-weekly in your classroom.
+It’s an easy way to start communicating with parents as a teacher.

 You can even take it a step further and include regular communication about student growth and needs.
 Send a quick note home about needing work on basic addition facts, make a phone call saying little Sue rocked her spelling test, or communicate with these pre-made Kindergarten communication sheets.